View Document Text

 On more than an occasional basis, SWM furnishes advice to clients on matters not involving

-For Example: Financial planning matters; taxation issues; trust services that include estate planning,
+securities, such as financial planning matters; taxation issues; trust services that include estate

 Tailored Relationships